Who needs a licence and how to apply

 - rented to five people or more who form more than one household

 - the occupants share toilet, bathroom or kitchen facilities

 Purpose-built flats may also require a licence if:

 - there are up to two flats in the block, and

 - one or both are occupied matching the criteria above

-The Government has also introduced further mandatory HMO licence conditions.
-They come into force on 1 October 2018, as follows:
+From 1 October 2018 the Government introduced further mandatory HMO licence conditions.
+They are as follows:

 - your licence must specify which rooms may be used as bedrooms and the number of people who may occupy these

 - rooms with a usable floor area* of less than 6.51m² can’t be used as bedrooms for those over 10 years of age

 - bedrooms occupied by two people must have a usable floor area* of more than 10.22m²